Florimont

-Florimont (/fr/) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France.
+Florimont (/fr/; Frainc-Comtou: Çhoûerimont) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France.

 Geography

 Florimont, at 384 m, lies 5 km east of Delle and about 21 km southeast the city Belfort (as the crow flies).
 The village extends in the transient area between the flat country of the Belfort Gap and the northern foothills of the Juras, in the Coeuvatte valley at the north foothills of Florimont, close to the border with Switzerland.

-The village that in 1999 had a population of 394, had 398 in 1803.
+The village that in 2023 had a population of 473, had 398 in 1803.
 The area is relatively large: 18.19 km ² and extends over a dozen kilometers from north to south.
 Florimont, which was an important manor in the Middle Ages, incorporated into its territory the disappeared villages of Normanvillars and Saint-Andre-d'Essert.